-No work-at-home scheme is more misunderstood and demonized than network marketing.
+No work-at-home scheme is more misunderstood and demonized than network marketing, which is otherwise known as multi-level marketing (MLM).
 At it’s best, network marketing is seen as unimportant mommy-businesses or something strange uncle Bob does to find his fortune.
-At it’s worst, network marketing is perceived as being full of greedy snake oil salesmen and shysters.
-But once you get past the old attitudes and misconceptions, network marketing is a viable way to start a part-time home-based business.
+At it’s worst, network marketing is perceived as being full of greedy snake oil salespeople and scam artists.
+At the same time, others tout it as is a viable way to start a part-time home-based business.

 In the illegal pyramid test, the shape of an organization does not determine legality.
-If it did, most businesses and organizations, including the government would be illegal because all have a pyramid structure.
-An illegal pyramid scheme provides no products or services and pays according to the number of recruits.
+If it did then most businesses and organizations, including the government, would be illegal because they all have a pyramid structure.
+An actual illegal pyramid scheme provides no products or services and pays according to the number of recruits.

 Legal network marketing programs offer quality products or services that are sold to consumers.
 Recruiting new members allows for increased income based on the volume of sales, with team sales volume, not the number of recruits, being the important factor in calculating income.
-Other laws legitimate network marketing companies adhere to include publishing average income statistics, no inventory requirements, and refund options.
+Legitimate network marketing companies must adhere to laws, including publishing average income statistics, not having inventory requirements, and offering refund options.

-Only the Guy at the Top Makes Money.
+Only the Person at the Top Makes Money

-Further, while members of MLM companies can earn greater and income and rewards based on their effort, they don't actually change position unless people above them leave the organization.
-That means, no matter when you join or where you are in the organization, you have an equal chance as anyone else to do well if you do the work.
+Further, while members of multi-level marketing companies can earn greater and income and rewards based on their effort, they don't change position unless people above them leave the organization.
+That means, no matter when you join or where you are in the organization, you have an equal chance to do well if you do the work.

 Eventually, the Program Will Get Saturated